-The desire and open heart to support children and families are among the most important criteria for becoming a Foster or Adoptive Resource Parents.
-The ability to act as a positive role model, parent, mentor, and constant support to children while their families rebuild is the foundation of Resource Parenting.
+The desire and open heart to support children and families are among the most important criteria for becoming a Foster or Adoptive Parent.
+The ability to act as a positive role model, parent, mentor, and supporter for children, while their families rebuild, is the foundation of Partnership Parenting.

 Must be at least 21 years of age